istio/istio.io/content/docs/concepts/security/index.md

 control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that `photo-frontend` cannot access datastore.

-In this setup, Kuberenetes can isolate the operator privileges on managing the services.
+In this setup, Kubernetes can isolate the operator privileges on managing the services.
 Istio manages certificates and keys in all namespaces and enforces different access control rules to the services.